soheilgoodarzi/movie-app/README.md

 Notifications: React Hot Toast

-🚀 Local Setup
+🚀 Getting Started
-To run this project on your local machine, follow these steps:
+To run this project locally, follow these steps:

-Clone the project:
+Clone the repository:

 git clone https://github.com/soheilgoodarzi/movie-app.git

-Navigate into the project directory:
+Navigate to the project directory:

 cd movie-app

 Install dependencies:

 npm install

 Create a .env file: In the project root, create a file named .env and add your API key from the TMDB website:

 VITE_API_KEY=32313ce28319d492025b3bdf4df346db

-Run the project:
+Run the development server:

 npm run dev

 The application should now be available at http://localhost:5173.